madalinoprea/magneto-debug/README.md

     - Toolbar is added to all pages that have a structural block named `before_body_end`.
 By default this block is available on all Magento pages.
     Eliminate a possible cache problem by disabling all caches.
 Try to determine if there are any customizations that have removed `before_body_end`.

-# Change Log
-- **1.6.1**
-   - Quick fix release for recursive block rendering #68
-- **1.6.0**
-    - Adds support for unexpected block rendering used by some common extension #66
-    - Unit tests coverage improvements
-- **1.5.1**
-    - Adds support for Magento CE 1.7 and Magento EE 1.12
-    - Fixes why for some people toolbar was not showing in admin (corrected modman links)
-    - Fixes how log lines are fetched from logs (there is a good chance that is addressing some memory limit error)
-- **1.5.0**
-    - Adds nicer way to present rendering tree
-    - Adds support to capture e-mails even when Aschroder_SMTPPro or Ebizmarts_Mandrill are installed
-    - Minor UI tweaks for layout panel
-    - Fixes listing of database layout updates
-- **1.4.1**
-    - Minor fixes for Magento Enterprise (website restrictions, Full Page Cache debug menu item)

-- **1.4.0**:
-    - Added unit tests and continuous integration via Travis CI
-    - Fixes request headers collection for non Apache web servers (e.g Nginx)
-    - Improves support to collect and render sent e-mails
-    - Other minor UI tweaks

-- **1.3.0**:
-    - UI reimplemented based on Symphony's web debug toolbar
-    - Ability to view POST and Ajax requests
-    - Ability to view sent e-mails
-    - Ability to view raised events and called observers
-    - Ability to see an execution timeline based on Varien Profiler timers

-- **1.2.0**:
-    - Fixes SELECT and DESCRIBE operations for long queries
-    - Better way to identify what logging lines were added during request
-    - Various minor UI improvements (order of the panel, panel titles)
-    - Structural changes to improve stability and prepare new features

 # Authors, contributors

 - [Mario O](https://twitter.com/madalinoprea)
 - [Other contributors](https://github.com/madalinoprea/magneto-debug/graphs/contributors)

 # License

 [MIT License](LICENSE.txt)

-# Roadmap
-- Re-add ability to search configuration
-- UI tweaks and improvements
-- Add more detailed documentation